LeeyaD/rb130/rb130_blocks.md

 An **explicit block** is a block that gets assigned to a method parameter so that it can be managed like any other object -- it can be reassigned, passed to other methods, and invoked many times.

 To define an explicit block, add a parameter to the method definition that begins with an `&` (ampersand) character.
+If method takes multiple arguments, the explicit block parameter must be last.
 ```ruby
 def test(&block)
   puts "What's &block? #{block}"